mudasir-st/portfolio/index.md

   </a>
   <p>
     This map illustrates soil drainage classes across the Indianapolis region using SSURGO data from the USDA NRCS.
-By joining spatial and tabular datasets, soils were categorized from “excessively drained” to “very poorly drained.”
+By joining spatial and tabular datasets, soils were categorized into different classes.
     The map supports applications in urban planning, stormwater management, and environmental analysis.
   </p>
 </div>